railsgirls/guides.railsgirls.com/_pages/sinatra.md

 e.g.
 {% highlight sh %}
 get "/page-name" do
   "This is text on the page"
 end
 {% endhighlight %}

 If you need to you can hit <kbd>Ctrl</kbd>+<kbd>C</kbd> in your command prompt to stop your app.
 (Just like for your Rails app!), however you don't need to stop and start to see your changes.

-If you get stuck, make sure your app.rb looks like [this one](http://tjmcewan.github.io/coffeecalc/snippets/install_sinatra.rb.txt).
+If you get stuck, make sure your app.rb looks like [this app.rb example](https://tjmcewan.github.io/coffeecalc/snippets/install_sinatra.rb.txt).

 ## *3.* HTML Form - Get Parameters